 Syntax Description input Attaches the policy-map to the input target. output Attaches the policy-map to the output target. policy-map-name Name of a service policy map (created using the policy-map command) to be attached.
 The name can be a maximum of 40 alphanumeric characters.
 Command Default A service policy is not sp pecified nor a policy map is attached.
-Command Modes Service configuration mode (config-if-srv-instance).
+Command Modes nand Modes Service configuration mode (config-if-srv-instance).
 Command History Release Modification 9.3.0 This command was introduced.
-Usage Guidelines policy-map-name argume using the policy-map po and must contain the Qo e input and output keywords indicate the direction in which the policy map is applied.
-The value for the licy-map-name argument represents a quality of service (QoS) policy map configured on the CPT system ng the policy-map policy-map-name global configuration command.
-The policy-map must already exist d must contain the QoS feature to be applied to the target, according to the provisions specified by the vice level agreement (SLA).
-Examples Router# enable Router# configure ter Router(config)# inter Router(config-if)# se rface TenGigabitEthernet 4/1 ervice instance 100 ethernet -instance)# service-policy input policy1 The following example s shows how to remove a traffic policy from a target: Router# enable Router# configure ter Router(config)# inter rminal rface TenGigabitEthernet 4/1
+Usage Guidelines policy-map-name argumusing the policy-map po at and output keywords indicate the direction in which the policy map is applied.
+The value for the ap-name argument represents a quality of service (QoS) policy map configured on the CPT system policy-map policy-map-name global configuration command.
+The policy-map must already exist is contain the QoS feature to be applied to the target, according to the provisions specified by the evel agreement (SLA).
+Examples The following example shows how to attach a traffic policy to a target: Router# enable Router# configure terminal Router(config)# interface TenGigabitEthernet 4/1 Router(config-if)# service instance 100 ethernet Router(config-if-srv-instance)# service-policy input policy1 Router(config-if-srv-instance)# end The following example s shows how to remove a traffic policy from a target: Router# enable Router# configure ter Router(config)# inter rminal rface TenGigabitEthernet 4/1